-Temptations are everywhere this time of year.
-Parties, dinners with friends and family get in the way of daily routines and make eating healthy during the holidays truly challenging.
+Temptations are everywhere, especially this time of year.
+While dinners and holiday parties make this time memorable, they often disrupt the healthy routines you created for yourself.
+This can make eating healthy during the holidays truly challenging.

-If you occasionally splurge a little with holiday eating, it’s not the end of the world.
-However, you’ll want to make sure you’re giving your gut a little TLC to keep your microbiome balanced.
-Without support, the holiday eating can wreak havoc on your gut.
+Let me bring you some holiday relief when I say it’s not the end of the world if you occasionally splurge on your holiday eating.
+On the same note, make sure you’re giving your gut a little extra TLC to keep your microbiome balanced.
+Without this support, those holiday indulgences can wreak havoc on your gut.

-Don’t worry!
-I’m going to tell you how you can support your gut while holiday eating and give you a few tips on eating healthy during the holidays.
-First, let’s talk about foods that are sure to make an appearance during your holiday party.
+Great news!
+You can still support your gut while enjoying holiday foods.
+I’m here to give you a few tips on eating healthy during the holidays.
+Before I do, however, let’s talk about foods that are sure to make an appearance during your holiday party.

 Contents hide